MathNodes/MultiPay/README.md

 * WalletName - The name you will give your sending wallet in the krygin

-* HotWalletPW - The Password for your wallet in the keyring
+* HotWalletPW - The Password for MultiPay Keyring

 * WalletSeed - The seed phrase of the sending wallet if not already in the keyring. leave blank if you already imported this wallet once before